094459/newsletter-oss-projects/README.md

 [get-the-news-rss-atom-feed-summary](https://github.com/build-on-aws/get-the-news-rss-atom-feed-summary) is a fantastic demo that demonstrates some of the capabilities that using large language models can help you introduce into your applications.
 The demo code provides a summary of the most recent news from an RSS or Atom feed using Amazon Bedrock. (#185)

+**gio-comic**

+[gio-comic](https://aws-oss.beachgeek.co.uk/4nn) is a project from **Giovanni Laquidara** that will help you generate professional quality comics from natural language descriptions using Google's state-of-the-art image generation model and the Strands Agents framework.
+Check out the image below, which was generated using this framework.(#217)

 **golang-url-shortener**